UKHomeOffice/callisto-timecard-restapi/docs/features/record-time/index.md

 To understand the proposed high-level design, it is instructive to consider both the definition of the [containers](../../index.md) used to perform the key actions and the appropriate parts of the [payload model](../../payload.md) specifically [TimeEntry](../../payload.md#timeentry).

 ## Flows

+The key flows required to implement the feature tickets are described at a high level below.
+The sequence diagrams are intended to act as a 'map' to give the container commands context.

+### Create new Timeentry
 ![](../../images/recordTimeCreateTimeEntry.png)

+### Modify existing Timeentry
 ![](../../images/recordTimeModifyTimeEntry.png)

+### Remove existing Timeentry
 ![](../../images/recordTimeRemoveTimeEntry.png)

 ## Key data models